 Designing a family kitchen

-There is a slightly different set of requirements when choosing appropriate kitchen units, kitchen worktops, kitchen flooring and hardware in a kitchen that is going to be frequented by the whole family.
+There is a slightly different set of requirements when choosing appropriate kitchen units, the best kitchen worktop types, kitchen flooring and hardware in a kitchen that is going to be frequented by the whole family.

 Firstly, opt for surfaces that are easy to clean and won’t stain if spilled upon.
 That goes for cupboard doors, as well as splashbacks and worktops – no one wants to see orange juice drip marks down to front of their new and expensive wooden doors.